-Article 8 of the Lebanese Constitution asserts the equality of rights and duties of all citizens, regardless of gender, and in contrast to neighbouring countries, Sharia law is not held up as the main source of legislation.
+Article 8 of the Lebanese Constitution asserts the equality of rights and duties of all citizens, regardless of gender.
 Lebanon ratified the Convention on the Elimination of All forms of Discrimination against Women (CEDAW) in 1997 with reservations to Article 9(2), regarding nationality; several subparagraphs of Article 16(1), related to personal status laws; and Article 29(1), on the settlement of disputes.
 Lebanon has published CEDAW in the official Gazette, giving it primacy over national laws, one of the few Arab countries to do so.
 The country has not yet ratified the Optional Protocol.

 Legal age of marriage varies across the different personal status codes, but all religious groups allow girls under the age of 18 to marry.
 Recognised marriageable ages for women range from as young as 9 among Sunni and Shiite Muslims as long as approval is granted, to 12.5 among member of the Jewish denomination, and 14 years old among the Syrian Orthodox and Armenian Orthodox.
 For men, the marriageable age is 18 among most religious groups, although with approval marriages at younger ages are granted as well.